 Instructions

-- Heat oven to 400 degrees F and place an oven-safe wire rack on a baking sheet.
-Spray rack with cooking spray and set aside.
+- If baking, heat oven to 400°F and place an oven-safe metal cooling rack set over a rimmed baking sheet.
+Spray the rack with cooking spray and set aside.
+If air frying, no need to preheat.
+Simply spray air fryer rack/basket with cooking spray and set aside.

-- Dip each ravioli in the bowl with the egg mixture, and then coat ravioli with breadcrumb mixture, pressing breadcrumbs onto the ravioli to help them adhere.
-Place ravioli on the rack.
+- Thoroughly dip each ravioli into the egg mixture, then coat with the breadcrumbs, pressing the breadcrumbs onto the ravioli to help them adhere.
+Place the breaded ravioli onto the prepared rack.
 Repeat for all ravioli.
-Once all on the tray, spray ravioli with olive oil or cooking spray.

 Video